Asirindusamod/-Herbal-Plants-in-Sri-Lanka/README.md

    Once the cloning process is complete, Android Studio will automatically open the project.

-- **Android Gradle Plugin Version**: This project uses the Android Gradle Plugin version 8.3.2.
-   - Ensure you have the compatible Android Gradle Plugin version installed in your Android Studio.

-- **Gradle Version**: This project is built with Gradle version 8.4.
-   - Make sure you have the specified Gradle version configured in your Android Studio.

-- **Compile SDK Version**: 34
-- **Minimum SDK Version (minSdk)**: 26
-- **Target SDK Version (targetSdk)**: 34

 ## Usage

 - Upon launching the app, you'll see a list of herbal plants.